Hanoi FC

 Hanoi Football Club (Câu lạc bộ bóng đá Hà Nội), is a professional football club based in Hanoi, Vietnam.
 They play their home matches at Hàng Đẫy Stadium and compete in V.League 1, the top division in the Vietnamese football league system.
 The club was founded in 2006 as T&T Hanoi Football Club, later renamed Hanoi T&T Football Club in 2010, before adopting its current name in 2016.

 Domestically, Hanoi FC have won a record 6 V.League 1 titles, 3 Vietnamese Cups, and a record 5 Vietnamese Super Cups.
 In international football, the club has participated in seven editions of Asian competitions to date, most notably reaching the AFC Cup inter-zone play-off final in 2019.

 History

 Foundation and rise

 Hanoi FC was formed in 2006 as T&T Hanoi Football Club (Câu lạc bộ bóng đá T&T Hà Nội) by T&T Group.
-The team initially played in the lowest division of Vietnamese football, V.League 4.
-In its first three years, under the leadership of coach Trieu Quang Ha (a former player for the Vietnamese national team and The Cong), the team achieved consecutive promotions.
-They finished in 1st place in V.League 4 in 2006, 2nd place in V.League 3 in 2007, and 2nd place in V.League 2 in 2008, earning the right to compete in V-League 2009.
+The team initially played in the lowest division of Vietnamese football, the Third Division.
+In its first three years, under the management of former Vietnamese international Triệu Quang Hà, the team achieved consecutive promotions.
+They finished in 1st place in Third Division in 2006, 2nd place in Second Division in 2007, and 2nd place in First Division in 2008, earning the right to compete in 2009 V-League, the Vietnamese top-tier football league.